Wellbeing

 The Houses are named after prominent Australians who have achieved excellence and international recognition.
 They were also each chosen as good role models for our students, with an equal number of males and females who represented various fields of endeavour.

 Each House not only has a crest, accompanying colour and floral emblem but also aligns with a Catholic Saint and a Catholic Value.
+Students are allocated to House groups randomly.

 St John Paul II